 Where are you on your positive disintegration journey?
 How can we at InterGifted help you in moving forward toward the rebuilding phase?

 If you've recently found out about being gifted, and are struggling to integrate that knowledge in your life, your self-discovery may have triggered a positive disintegration!
 It is not at all uncommon, as you have to restructure your sense of self and identity to include what you are learning about your mind.
 A helpful article to read if this is the case for you is my article on The Stages of Adult Giftedness Discovery and How Gifted Coaching Can Help.
-Gifted coaching with one of our InterGifted coaches may also provide the insight, support and guidance you need to integrate your self-discovery in life-affirming and constructive ways.
+Better understanding your unique cognitive profile via a qualitative giftedness assessment can also provide essential insight and guidance as you begin your journey.
+Longer term gifted coaching or mentoring with one of our InterGifted coaches may also provide support and direction you need to integrate your self-discovery in life-affirming and constructive ways.

 If you've known about your giftedness for a long while, it's still possible to go through positive disintegration in a cyclical manner, as life contexts and inner personal growth changes your needs.
 It can be great to have support from a professional or from your peers.
 Consider coaching or joining our InterGifted community to get that support.

 If you're a parent and you notice positive disintegration "symptoms" in your teenage children, or even in your young children, consider reaching out for coaching for them, as they may benefit immensely from working with a coach through their positive disintegration.

 And no matter where you're at on your journey, we highly recommend that you read Living with Intensity: Understanding the Sensitivity, Excitability, and Emotional Development of Gifted Children, Adolescents, and Adults, by Susan Daniels and Michael Piechowski.